dvrpc/network-routing/docs/index.md

 This work was conducted using DVRPC’s pedestrian facilities inventory, a GIS dataset that inventories sidewalks, curb ramps, and crosswalks across the nine-county Greater Philadelphia region.
 Explore the data and help plan for a pedestrian-friendly future at [walk.dvrpc.org](https://walk.dvrpc.org/).

----

-## Quickstart

-`network_routing` facilitates the creation and analysis of routable pedestrian networks, using both OpenStreetMap data as well as DVRPC's sidewalk data inventory.
+This codebase facilitates the creation and analysis of routable networks, using any topological network dataset including:

+- OpenStreetMap
+- DVRPC's sidewalk network
+- DVRPC's Level of Traffic Stress network

 Data for the analysis is stored in a [`PostgreSQL/PostGIS`](https://postgis.net/) database and the process is scripted using [`Python`](https://www.python.org).

-The codebase is broken up into three primary modules, each with its own command-line-interface (CLI):
+The codebase is broken up into four primary modules, each with its own command-line-interface (CLI):

-- [`db`](./database.md) controls all data I/O
+- `db` controls all data I/O
-- [`access`](./accessibility.md) manages all accessibility/routing analyses
+- `access` manages all accessibility/routing analyses
-- [`gaps`](./gaps.md) handles all other analysis processes
+- `gaps` handles analysis processes that don't use network routing
+- `improvements` generates tables showing the missing gaps in the sidewalk network

 It builds on top of a variety of libraries, including `pandana`, `pg_data_etl`, `osmnx`, `geopandas`/`pandas`, `geoalchemy2`/`sqlalchemy`, & `psycopg2`